 Shaw is fluent in French and English and speaks intermediate Arabic.
 He is an alumnus of the University of Utah in Salt Lake City, with degrees in economics, political science, and French.
 During his college years he served with the U.S. Air Force Reserves at Hill Air Force Base in Utah.

-Anna Hickman, Director of Management and Operations
+Director of Management and Operations